 University Pilot Brief

-OVR IT combines student-facing execution support with a pilot model designed for Disability Services, Student Affairs, and campus implementation teams.
+Student-facing early engagement for retention.
+OVR IT pairs execution support students will actually use with a pilot model designed for provosts' offices, Disability Services, Student Affairs, and campus implementation teams.

 The opportunity